shTNT/Easy-AIO-Installer-DLSS5-NR/docs/KNOWNISSUESANDFIXES.md

 - **Route 5** — 64-bit DX9 games via DXVK x64 + Feeder + iMMERSE Launchpad.
 - **Route 6** — 32-bit DX8/DX9/DX10/DX11 games via DXVK x86 + `host64` + Feeder + VORT.

-If a DX9 title does not work on Route 5 or 6, it is likely an unsupported engine behaviour (see **Unsupported** below), not a missing setup step.
+If a DX9 title does not work on Route 5 or 6, it is likely an unsupported engine behaviour, not a missing setup step.

 ---